 The GAGE Facility supports cutting-edge geoscience discoveries, applications, and education with geodesy for broad societal benefit.
 GAGE provides the foundation and infrastructure to support research on every continent across a broad spectrum of geosciences.

-The GAGE Facility provides support to the NSF investigator community for geodesy, Earth Sciences research, education and workforce development with broad societal benefits.
-NSF-funded geodesy investigators are active on every continent, across a broad spectrum of the geosciences and facilitated by UNAVCO data, engineering, education, and community services.
+The GAGE & SAGE Facilities provide support to the NSF investigator community for geodesy, seismology, Earth Sciences research, education, and workforce development with broad societal benefits.
+NSF-funded geodesy and seismology investigators are active on every continent, across a broad spectrum of geosciences, and facilitated by data, engineering, education, and community services.

 NSF’s Earth Sciences Division (EAR) and Office of Polar Programs (OPP) fund facility support for PI geodesy research and GPS/GNSS networks around the world, including Greenland and Antarctica, while NASA funds support for operations of the GGN and the activities of the IGS Central Bureau that make millimeter-level global geodesy possible.